Categories

 Another sector that can be greatly improved with the utilization is customer KYC.
 Banks/firms/lenders need to verify the identity of their customers using a series of documents before allowing them to use their products or services.

 Banks can take up to 3 months to complete their KYC procedures, including photo ID verification, address proof verification, and biometrics verification.
 A slow KYC process can lead to customers leaving a particular organization and switching to another one.
 Not just time and effort, banks also have to spend huge amounts for KYC verification.
-An average of $500 million is spent annually by banks for completing the KYC proceedings.
+An average of $500 million is spent annually by banks to complete KYC proceedings.

 Blockchain can reduce the human effort and the cost involved in following up with KYC compliance.
 Customer information can be stored on a blockchain and the decentralized nature of the platform allows all institutions to access the information and complete KYC compliance.
 Different types of frauds and cyberattacks are a huge concern for banks globally.
 Once a hacker gains access to a bank’s system they can access all customer information that’s stored on a centralized ledger.
 By using a decentralized ledger that is Blockchain, banks can ensure security of data.
 This is one of the major ways on how blockchain affect banking.